cgdilley/SprelfJSON/README.md

 ```

 ## Fields with Default Values
-You can provide default values directly in the class definition:
+Provide any default values directly in the class definition:

 ```python
 class Settings(JSONModel):